-In January 2009, the Board of Directors adopted the Bassett Furniture Industries, Incorporated Severance Program for Officers and Management Employees (the "Severance Program").
+In January 2009, the Board of Directors adopted the Severance Program.
 All executive officers (other than Mr. Hawn) and other management employees participate in the Severance Program.
-Also, the Company entered into Employment Continuity Agreements with the named executives in January 2009 (as to three of them) and in January 2014 (as to the remaining two of them).
+Also, the Company entered into Employment Continuity Agreements with the named executive officers in January 2009 (as to three of them) and in January 2014 (as to the remaining two of them).
 The Severance Program and the Employment Continuity Agreements are described below.